September 2022 Article of the Month

 When a patient has died, it is impossible to walk out of the room for the last time.
 Everyone stands around.
 The attending usually comes and says, "I'm so sorry.
 Your daughter was wonderful."
 The parents say, "What do we do now?"
 When the family is getting ready to leave, I come in and say, "Before you say goodbye for the last time, would you like to pray again?" [p.
 3]

 The chaplains indicated that "[d]octors at times join these rituals, though may do so less commonly than nurses" [p.
-3], and the chaplain can create opportunity for a physician both to join in and to take leave of the gathering.
+3], and the leadership of the chaplain can create opportunity for a physician both to join in and to take leave of the gathering.
 Chaplains also recognized how their work regarding occasions of single or multiple deaths can have a "diffusing" or "debriefing" quality [p.
 3].
 Another chaplain described a practice of providing short staff sessions in response to the COVID-19 pandemic that were "almost like a debriefing" [p.
 3] --sessions that subsequently were adapted to oncology contexts at the hospital.
 "These events can probe physical, emotional, and spiritual aspects of staff experiences" [p.
 3].

 - • How large and for whom?